 Earlier Tuesday, a line of ex-players stretched around the corner and down the block.
 Among the mourners were former Penn State and Pittsburgh Steelers great Franco Harris.
 Others there included NFL receivers Deon Butler and Jordan Norwood, Norwood's father and Baylor assistant coach Brian Norwood and former quarterback Daryll Clark.

-The event marked the first of three days of public mourning as the Penn State community in State College and beyond said goodbye to the man who led the Nittany Lions to 409 wins over 46 years and raised the national profile of the school.
+The event marked the start of three days of public mourning as the Penn State community in State College and beyond said goodbye to the man who led the Nittany Lions to 409 wins over 46 years and raised the national profile of the school.

 There is another public viewing Wednesday at Pasquerilla Spiritual Center, and after that Paterno's family will hold a private funeral and procession through State College.

 On Thursday, the school's basketball arena will be the site of a public service called "A Memorial for Joe."
 Tickets were quickly snapped up for the event, even though there was a two-per-person limit for those ordering.